ByConity/byconity-deploy/README.md

 - Install and setup [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your local environment
 - Install [helm](https://helm.sh/) in your local environment

+### Prepare your storage provider

+For best [TCO](https://en.wikipedia.org/wiki/Total_cost_of_ownership) with performance, local disks are preferred to be used with ByConity servers and workers.

+> Storage for ByConity servers and workers is for disk cache only, you can delete them any time.

+You may use storage providers like [OpenEBS local PV](https://openebs.io/docs/concepts/localpv).

 ### Prepare your own helm values files

 You may copy from ./chart/byconity/values.yaml and modify some fields like: